rerobots/docs/pages/intro.md

 ## Summary

-This page introduces concepts of rerobots.
+This page introduces the main concepts and parts of rerobots.

 ## Workspaces